zhonghan721/tp/docs/UserGuide.md

 ### </br>View details of a Customer

-You can view the details of a Customer by calling this command.
-The data displayed includes the Customer's name, phone number, email and address.
+You can see all the information of a Customer by calling this command.
+The data displayed includes the Customer's name, phone number, email and address which you might need in case you need to contact them.

 </br>**Format:**